df1gg/server-manager-bot/README.md

 ## 🍰 Contribution

 Contributions are welcome!
 To contribute:

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/your-feature`)
-3. Commit your changes
+3. Commit your changes (`git commit -m "feat: your feature description"`)
-4. Open a pull request
+4. Push and open a Pull Request against `dev`

 Please keep the code clean and follow the project style.